 - 4 oz Vermont white sharp cheddar cheese shredded

 - 8 oz cream cheese

 - In a large pot, put the brats to simmer in 2 beers for 20 minutes or until cooked through.
 Transfer to a cutting board until cool enough to handle.

 - Lay out the puff pastry dough.
 Shmere with a ~tablespoon of Dijon mustard.
 Wrap the brats in puffed pastry, then slice to 1-1/2 inch slices.
 Stand each piece up on a bake sheet.
 Brush each with egg wash, then sprinkle sesame seeds over top.
 Bake at 400F for 25-30 minutes or until golden brown.

-- While brats are cooking, prepare the Smoked Gouda Fondue: in a medium saucepan, add the remaining 12 oz beer, lemon juice, and remaining 2 teaspoons Dijon mustard.
-Heat until hot but not simmering.
-Toss the cheeses in the cornstarch and add to the hot beer mixture.
-Whisk and until smooth.
+- While brats are cooking, prepare the Smoked Gouda Fondue: in a medium saucepan or small crockpot, add the remaining 8 ounces of beer and remaining 2 teaspoons Dijon mustard.
+Add the cheeses and heat, stirring often, until cheeses are melted and mixture is smooth.

 - Serve the Beer Brats in Blankets with the Smoked Gouda Fondue.
 Yields approximately 26 party bites.